JaqlynBernardo/PA1-Introduction-to-Python-Programming/README.md

 ```
 def function_name(arguments/inputs)
 ```
-The function was named "emotify" and the input variable was named "phrase."
+The function was named "emotify" and the input variable was named "phrase".
 Inside the function, there is a series of if and elif statements following the corresponding emoticon conversion shown earlier.
 Each statement follows this syntax:
 ```
 # If statement
 if <Word> in <input_variable>